Every online retailer wants to generate more revenue, there are absolutely no exceptions here.

 Convinced?
 Let’s get to calculating then.

-Method #1 – Revenue/Purchases
+Average order value formula #1 – Revenue/Purchases

 In this basic method, you divide the total revenue by the number of purchases in your store.